Z323323/Number-theory-interlude-1/README.md

 ## Modular exp. and DLP

 <p>
   These are well covered in [https://crypto.stanford.edu/pbc/notes/numbertheory/exp.html] so I won't delve them.
-The absence of a structure of the powers of $x \mod p$ is quite magical and it's one of the foundations of cryptography
+The absence of a structure of the powers of $x \mod p$ is quite magical and it's one of the foundations of cryptography.
-  (even if the actual process which destroy the structure is combined with elliptic curves into PLONK).
 </p>

 ## Nonunits